Best MacBook Air Monitors iMore 2020

 This 4K monitor provides a nice balance between features and price.
 Though limitations remain, for most gamers, this one will work very nicely.

 If you're in the market for an external monitor for your MacBook Air, you'll quickly notice there's a wide selection from which to choose.
-Our favorite model, the LG 27UK850-W, is a terrific choice for anyone looking for a great performance monitor at a fair price.
+Our favorite MacBook Air monitor, the LG 27UK850-W, is a terrific choice for anyone looking for a great performance monitor at a fair price.
 Yes, it has weird onboard controls and lackluster speakers.
 Most external monitors do, unfortunately.
 I appreciate the beautiful colors, brightness, and sharpness instead.

 Besides offering lots of great features, this monitor is also reasonably priced, which is suitable for students and the budget-conscious alike.
 Look around and find the best deal for you!